What is AWS RDS?

 Overview of AWS RDS

-AWS RDS (Relational Database Service) is a fully managed database service provided by Amazon Web Services.
+AWS RDS (Amazon Relational Database Service) is a managed database service provided by Amazon Web Services.
 It allows you to easily set up, operate, and scale a relational database in the cloud.
-With AWS RDS, you can choose from multiple database engines, including MySQL and MariaDB, and benefit from features such as automated backups, high availability, and security.
+With AWS RDS, you can choose between different database engines, including MySQL and MariaDB, and benefit from automated backups, automated software patching, and high availability.

 Benefits of using AWS RDS